rocket-pool/RPIPs/RPIPs/RPIP-46.md

 ## Motivation

-Universal Adjustable Revenue Split is motivated by the desire for increased flexibility for the Rocket Pool protocol as the Ethereum ecosystem evolves in the future.
+Universal Adjustable Revenue Split (UARS) is motivated by the desire for increased flexibility for the Rocket Pool protocol as the Ethereum ecosystem evolves in the future.
 It's critical that the protocol can respond to the actions of other actors as effectively as possible and UARS helps facilitate this.
 It is also important that the protocol can balance the demand and supply of rETH to encourage sustainable and continuous growth on both sides of this equation.

 A fixed percentage of RPL inflation is currently being used to fund ongoing maintenance and development of the Rocket Pool protocol, a valuable RPL token means more bang for the same amount of inflation, and UARS supports multiple mechanisms that support RPL value.
 Competent and aligned governance will also be necessary as the protocol evolves and UARS facilitates this via directing a share of revenue to holders of vote-eligible RPL.

 This RPIP is part of a set of proposals motivated by a desire to rework Rocket Pool's tokenomics to ensure the protocol’s continued value, development, and longevity.
 For more details, see the supporting documentation [here](../tokenomics-explainers/001-why-rework).

 ## Specification
-### UARS
+### Universal Adjustable Revenue Split
 1. There SHALL be the following defined shares with settings: `node_operator_commission_share`, `node_operator_commission_share_council_adder`, `voter_share`
    1. `node_operator_commission_share + node_operator_commission_share_council_adder`: each NO receives this percentage of the commission from the borrowed ETH on validators they run.
 Unlike the remainder of the shares, this is _not_ a protocol revenue (ie, it is not socialized).
    2. `voter_share -  node_operator_commission_share_council_adder`: each NO receives a share of revenue based on the vote-eligible RPL staked to their megapool.
-The overall voter share of revenue is based on the setting, and each NO receives a proportion of that based on `vote_eligible_RPL_in_their_megapool/total_vote_eligible_RPL_in_megapools`.
+The overall voter share of revenue is based on the setting, and each NO receives a proportion of that based on `vote_eligible_RPL_in_their_megapool / total_vote_eligible_RPL_in_megapools`.
 2. `reth_commission` SHALL be defined as the sum of `node_operator_commission_share`, and `voter_share`
 3. `reth_share` SHALL be defined as `100% - reth_commission`
 4. Distributions of revenue from borrowed ETH MUST respect the defined shares
    1. If shares change between claims, distributions MUST make an effort to account for the different values.
 For example, a distribution could use a duration-weighted average share.
 Approximations MAY be used where they significantly reduce complexity and/or costs.
    2. Legacy minipools are an exception and SHALL continue to support earlier distribution methodologies
-5. `node_operator_commission_share`, `node_operator_commission_share_council_adder`, and `voter_share`, SHALL be updateable by an address in the `allowlisted_controllers` array
+5. `node_operator_commission_share`, `node_operator_commission_share_council_adder`, and `voter_share`, SHALL be updateable by any address in the `allowlisted_controllers` array
    1. This functionality SHALL not be used without a separate pDAO vote to enable a controller and add it to the list
 6. The `node_operator_commission_share_council_adder` setting SHALL only allow values where:
    1. 0% ≤ `node_operator_commission_share_council_adder` ≤ `max_node_operator_commission_share_council_adder`